 - And lastly, listen to radio documentaries!
 Listen to them critically and note what ones you enjoy.
 Why do you enjoy them?
 When do you find your mind drifting away from a documentary?
 Think of the documentaries you have enjoyed – and identify the story that is being told, the characters that tell it and how it is being told.
 Remember: a radio documentary is a much longer listen than most other forms of radio so you need to find ways of engaging your listener.

-Closing date for applications is March 24th 2022.
+The closing date for applications is March 15th, 2023.